sbdchd/blog/_posts/2019-07-31-replacing-yaml.md

 #### Formatter

 If you look closer you'll see some of the symbols are unicode.
-This is a result of `dhall format` which handles formatting but also converts the asci equivalents to unicode.
+This is a result of `dhall format` which handles formatting but also converts the ascii equivalents to unicode.
 So if you write `//`, the operator to merge two records (objects), the formatter will convert it to `⫽`.

-I think this should be a config option in `dhall format` since writing these characters would be challenging to the novice who has never read and docs on Dhall but is looking to change some of the config.
+I think this should be a config option in `dhall format` since writing these characters would be challenging to the novice who has never read the docs on Dhall but is looking to change some of the config.
 `//`, `->`, and `\` are longer than `⫽`, `→`, and `λ` but I instantly know
 how to write them and search for them.
-I can recognize lambda but I'm not sure about the other characters. how would you ask somewhat what `⫽` means?
-I f it was `//` you could say, "Hey, what does double backslash mean?".
+I can recognize lambda but I'm not sure about the other characters.
+How would you ask somewhat what `⫽` means?
+If it was `//` you could say, "Hey, what does double backslash mean?".

-Additionally `dhall format` **remove comments** ([luckily there's an open issue for this](https://github.com/dhall-lang/dhall-haskell/issues/145)).
+Additionally `dhall format` **removes comments** ([luckily there's an open issue for this](https://github.com/dhall-lang/dhall-haskell/issues/145)).

 #### Error Messages

-While the formatting has issues, its the error messages that can make Dhall frustrating to use.
+While the formatting has issues, it's the error messages that can make Dhall frustrating to use.

 Here is a short and sweet error to start us off: